Skip to content

 Statistically significant factors

-Many “genius investors” claim to have found a factor that is guaranteed to work in most time periods.
+Many ‘genius investors’ claim to have found a factor that is guaranteed to work in most time periods.
 Or they can mix factors (Multi-factor investing) to create a robust investment strategy.

 At this moment we should be on guard!
-Just because a factor/indicator has worked in a certain period of time (=stocks that performed well in it grew faster than others) does not mean that it will continue to perform.
+Just because a factor/indicator has worked in a certain time (=stocks that performed well in it grew faster than others) does not mean that it will continue to perform.
 This is where the use of statistics comes into play.

 To select reliable factors, it is worth taking only those with good T-Statistic and P-Value values.
 Of course, using these ratios does not guarantee that the factor will continue to work.
 However, you’re doing the best you can.